PierreMarchand20/personal_webpage/content/post/2022_CTCW_1_motivation/index.md

 - The fact that `Computation` takes `Input` as an argument makes you able to loop over the input parameters, and to generate more data with a simple script.
 - If you have several pipelines with similar `Computation` component, you can try to merge them to make one pipeline, that takes more input to recover the exact previous computations.
 - You can do as many analyses as you want on `Data`.
-- Using well-know formats, such as `csv`, `json` or others (depending on your data) for `Input`, `Data` and `Output` makes you able to use most of the languages/softwares I/O utilities, post-processing and plotting tools.
+- Using well-know formats, such as `csv`, `json` or others (depending on your data) for `Input`, `Data` and `Output` makes you able to use most of the languages/software programs I/O utilities, post-processing and plotting tools.
 For example, you can easily use the python modules `pandas` and `matplotlib`, $\LaTeX$ package `pgfplot`, etc.
 - You can save and store your results `Data` and `Output`.

 Of course, you should not break your pipeline into too many components, there is a balance to be struck, and this was a very simple example just to show you how changing your workflow actually allows you to **do more in your core work**.
 In this example, more computations with more inputs, and more analyses using more post-processing components.

 ### Take home message <!-- omit in toc -->

 It is very valuable to take time to work on your workflow, even for your core work.
 One other reason is that it is a transferable skill that you will probably be able to use throughout your career.
-It is also very intellectually satisfying to see we can improve ourselves and to observe the net profit we obtain in our day-to-day live at work.
+It is also very intellectually satisfying to see we can improve ourselves and to observe the net profit we obtain in our day-to-day life at work.

 ## 3. Program